forcedotcom/cli/releasenotes/sf/README.md

 * NEW: We continue to improve the usability of existing `sfdx` commands so they work like the `sf` commands.
 We're doing this work plugin by plugin.
 As a result of this work, when a Salesforce CLI release includes an updated plugin, you can execute the plugin's commands in both `sfdx` AND `sf`.
 See [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) for details.

-   This week's release includes updated [plugin-data](https://github.com/salesforcecli/plugin-data), [plugin-community](https://github.com/salesforcecli/plugin-community), and [plugin-data](https://github.com/salesforcecli/plugin-custom-metadata).
+   This week's release includes updated [plugin-data](https://github.com/salesforcecli/plugin-data), [plugin-community](https://github.com/salesforcecli/plugin-community), and [plugin-custom-metadata](https://github.com/salesforcecli/plugin-custom-metadata).
 Consequently, you can now run these existing `sfdx` commands in `sf`:

-    * `sf generate cmdt object` : Generate a new custom metadata type in the current project.
-    * `sf generate cmdt field ` : Generate a field for a custom metadata type based on the provided field type.
-    * `sf generate cmdt fromorg` : Generate a custom metadata type and all its records from a Salesforce object.
-    * `sf generate cmdt record` : Generate a new record for a given custom metadata type in the current project.
-    * `sf generate cmdt records` : Generate new custom metadata type records from a CSV file.
     * `sf community create` :  Create an Experience Cloud site using a template.
     * `sf community list template` :  Retrieve the list of templates available in your org.
     * `sf community publish` : Publish an Experience Builder site to make it live.